RedCocoon/AsepriteSiphon/quick-paletter/README.md

 ## IMPORTANT!!!
 When you first install the extension and used the "Palette from URL" function, allow the script full access on the security pop up.
 Otherwise, the app will crash.
 Also before you use that function, make sure to save everything, as there seems to be rare crashes?
 Idk, if someone else can help me debug and fix my code it would be great.

 ## Pre-requisites
 - Python 3.9
-- And install the following dependencies using command line -- pip install asyncio
+- And install the following dependencies using command line
+- pip install asyncio
--- pip install websockets
+- pip install websockets
--- pip install Pillow
+- pip install Pillow
--- pip install requests
+- pip install requests

+## Install Guide
+- Download the lastest version of the scripts from https://github.com/RedCocoon/AsepriteSiphon/releases

 ## User Guide
 - Three new options are added under Sprite on top left